petecarapetyan/webappwriter/docs/fins/thumbnails/index.md

-# Thumbnails || 10
+# Choosing a Theme || 10

-_Fins-rocket-themes are designed to be incomplete, as delivered.
-Consumers would eagerly desire the addition of their own HTML/CSS to implement a site._
+_Be sure to consult [I &hearts; HTML req](/fins/html/) before committing to a Fins - Rocket Theme_

+All themes are always considered incomplete, unlike WordPress themes, where the owner is not expected to jump in and adjust the HTML/CSS

 ## not-alphabet theme